-Truck Accident Attorneys in Lexington
+Truck Accident Lawyers in Lexington

-How Do Trucking Accidents Usually Happen?
+How Do Truck Crash Accidents Usually Happen in Lexington?

 All of us have traveled the highways and roads throughout the Lexington area and are aware of the increasingly heavy traffic, particularly on major interstates like Highway 378, Highway 1, I-20, and even I-95.
 Eighteen wheelers, construction vehicles, farm vehicles, and other multi-axle and commercial vehicles often rush to stay on schedule and beat deadlines.
 They are heavy.
 They are fast.
 They are weighted down by the load.
-When they collide with a smaller vehicle, destruction and serious injuries can occur.
+When they collide with a smaller vehicle, damages and serious injuries can occur.

 - Reckless driving

 - Driving Under the Influence of drugs or alcohol (DUI)

 - Speeding or driving too fast for conditions

 - Drivers carrying too much load